By Bill Fortune and Patricia Billinger

 Financial donations allow the Red Cross to quickly mobilize our volunteers and equipment across the country, organize them into a disaster response operation, and purchase the resources that meet some of the needs we see in the affected community.

-A warehouse in Calistoga, CA where donated items are
+A warehouse in Calistoga, CA where donated items are stored, sorted and distributed to those affected by the wildfires in California.
+Photo by J.Knowles/American Red Cross |

 In addition to accepting financial donations, the Red Cross uses bulk donations of essential items from the corporate sector, especially when there is a need for large quantities of things like drinking water, food and snacks, and personal hygiene items.
 We work with local restaurants to help provide food, local and national partners to help with cooking, and a variety of companies to meet unique needs – for example, the Red Cross worked with Modesto-based supermarket chain Save Mart to accept a donation of 2,760 non-perishable food items to help feed evacuees.
 Del Monte Foods donated 1,500 non-perishable, nutritious fruit products–500 fruit cups, 500 easy-open fruit cans, and 500 of drinkable fruit snacks.